quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ### Server Requirements

+When issuing Retry or NEW_TOKEN tokens, the server MUST encode the client IP address in the first 16 octets and encrypt that block with the token key.
+It MAY use any format or encryption for the remainder of the token.
+However, it MUST include a means of distinguishing service-generated Retry tokens, server-generated Retry tokens (if different), and NEW_TOKEN tokens.

 The server MUST validate all tokens that arrive in Initial packets, as they may have bypassed the Retry service.

-It SHOULD use the date-time field to apply its expiration limits for tokens.
-This need not be synchronized with the retry service.
+For Retry tokens that follow the format above, servers SHOULD use the date-time field to apply its expiration limits for tokens.
+This need not be precisely synchronized with the retry service.
 However, servers MAY allow retry tokens marked as being a few seconds in the future, due to possible clock synchronization issues.

 After decrypting the token, the server uses the corresponding fields to populate the original_destination_connection_id transport parameter, with a length equal to ODCIL, and the retry_source_connection_id transport parameter, with length equal to RSCIL.

-For QUIC versions the service not support, the server MAY use any token format.
+For QUIC versions the service does not support, the server MAY use any token format.

 As discussed in {{QUIC-TRANSPORT}}, a server MUST NOT send a Retry packet in response to an Initial packet that contains a retry token.

-# Configuration Requirements
+#Configuration Requirements

 QUIC-LB requires common configuration to synchronize understanding of encodings and guarantee explicit consent of the server.